Table of content

 Check your upload usage

-To check your current limits at the video level, you can request the limits field on your own user using the API, like this: /user/<CHANNEL_ID>?fields=limits (you will need to be authenticated).
+To check your current limits at the video level, you can request the limits field on your own user using the API (you will need to be authenticated):

 Code samples